ecominetti/E2Easy/README.md

-# lattice-voting-ctrsa21
+E2Easy Lattice in-person voting simulator

-Code accompannying the paper "Lattice-Based Proof of Shuffle and Applications to Electronic Voting" by Diego F. Aranha, Carsten Baum, Kristian Gjøsteen, Tjerand Silde, and Thor Tunge accepted at CT-RSA 2021.
+Code implements a simulator for a voting machine running the E2Easy lattice voting.
+Commitment and ZKPs primitives are imported from "Lattice-Based Proof of Shuffle and Applications to Electronic Voting" by Diego F. Aranha, Carsten Baum, Kristian Gjøsteen, Tjerand Silde, and Thor Tunge accepted at CT-RSA 2021 (link: https://github.com/dfaranha/lattice-voting-ctrsa21/tree/master), with minor modifications.

-Depedencies are the GMP, FLINT 2.7.1, and Dilithium reference libraries.
-For Dilithium, some files have to be modified so it can be compiled using g++.
-These files are provided in the dilithiumModifiedFiles/ folder.

-For building the code, run `make` inside the source directory.
-This sill build the binaries for `commit`, `vericrypt` and `shuffle` to test and benchmark different modules of the code.

-WARNING: This is an academic proof of concept, and in particular has not received code review.
-This implementation is NOT ready for any type of production use.
+Additionaly, the Dilithium reference code (link: https://github.com/pq-crystals/dilithium/tree/master) is used as the signature scheme.

 # Modifications to original

-commit_sample_short now samples uniformly in {-1,0,1}^N

-voting.c shuffle run now accepts commits with different r's and uses different r's to create the intermediate commits
+The file APISimulator.c contains the modified version of the shuffle code.

+These modifications include:
+    Shuffle ZKP data is now saved in an output binary file.
+This file is digitally signed using Dilithium 2.

+    Modifications to hash functions calls: FLINT library does not zero the entire data nmod_poly array when nmod_poly_zero is called, only the used MOD part.
+As a result, when the hash function is called passing the initial memory block location and its size, sometimes some uncleared garbage data is used.
+This does not result in an error if you call the shuffle prover and shuffle verifier using the same allocated memory, as in the original project.
+However, if you save the prover data in a file to later verify it, when the data is read and allocated to a different memory block, sometimes the new memory block is includes different garbage data and the verifier hash produces different results.
+To solve this problem, instead of passing the memory block as the hash argument, the value of each coefficient of the polynomial is retrieved and used as input.

 # Instructions to voting